 The team of lecturing staff that contribute to the programme are experienced, dedicated and highly expert.
-As I hope you will discover throughout the time you spend with us, you are also joining an Economics discipline that is highly research active in the area of health economics, across a range of sub-themes including economic evaluation, health preference elicitation, health policy and health econometrics, and this is reflected in the more specialist modules on the programme.
-Economics at the University of Galway also hosts two relevant research centres: the Health Economics and Policy Analysis Centre (https://www.universityofgalway.ie/health-economics/) and the Centre for Economic Research on Inclusivity and Sustainability (CERIS).
+As I hope you will discover throughout the time you spend with us, you are also joining an Economics discipline that is highly research active in the area of health economics, across a range of sub-themes including economic evaluation, health preference elicitation, health policy and health econometrics., This is reflected in the more specialist modules on the programme.
+Economics at the University of Galway also hosts two relevant research centres: the Health Economics and Policy Analysis Centre (HEPAC) and the Centre for Economic Research on Inclusivity and Sustainability (CERIS).

 We are continually striving to improve our programme offering.
-In recent years we have introduced a number of exciting innovations to the MSc Health Economics programme.
-We have developed two mentorship programmes in conjunction with Janssen and the Healthcare Businesswomen's Association which gives most students the opportunity to be mentored by an experienced professional in the health economics field in Ireland.
-We have expanded the number of guest lectures from former graduates of the programme.
-In March 2024, we hope that several students will attend the Fourth Masterclass on Health Economics which will be held in Cork.
+In recent years, we have introduced a number of exciting innovations to the MSc Health Economics programme.
+We have developed two mentorship programmes in conjunction with Johnson & Johnson and the Healthcare Businesswomen's Association.
+These programmes give students the opportunity to be mentored by an experienced professional in the health economics field in Ireland.
+We have expanded the number of guest lectures from industry and regulatory experts as well as from former graduates of the programme.
+We are also delivering a new module in 'Health Technology Assessment and Market Access' for the first time this year.

-Students now have the option to either write an applied placement report or a traditional academic research dissertation after the end of semester 2 teaching.
-Further details of these and other innovations on the programme will be included here in the handbook and discussed in detail during the in-person orientation session, which is planned for Monday 4th September at 3 p.m.
+Students now have the option to write an applied placement report or a traditional academic research dissertation after the end of semester 2 teaching.
+Further details of these and other innovations on the programme are included in the handbook and discussed in detail during the in-person orientation session, which is scheduled for Tuesday 10th September at 4 p.m. in the (Delotte Zone Biz-Hub)